MasizoleSukwana/Restaurant-Menu-POS/Kanban Board Explanation.md

 - ### **In Review**
-Completed activities that require review or testing before distribution.
+Completed activities that require review or testing before deployment.

 - ### **Done**